Lighting Plant and Systems Energy ConsumptionCalculation

 All lighting calculation tools generate an average hourly energy schedule using the input data.
 The schedule can be used to determine the interactive heating and cooling effects associated with the lighting retrofit but this requires separate analysis.

-A.1, A.2 and A.3 are the methodologies used when measuring electricity with data loggers and power meters to determine the annual energy consumption estimate of an electrical distribution system.
-A.4 is the methodology used when measuring lighting runtime (operating schedule) to determine the annual energy consumption estimate of a lighting fixture system.
+The first three methodologies are used when measuring electricity with data loggers and power meters to determine the annual energy consumption estimate of an electrical distribution system.
+The last methodology is used when measuring lighting runtime (operating schedule) to determine the annual energy consumption estimate of a lighting fixture system.

 Calculators